 Proposals may only be submitted by the following:

-The leadership of project teams must have appropriate expertise.
-This might include expertise in the STEM domains on which the project focuses, or in ethics, values, evaluation and pedagogy.
-For an Institutional Transformation Research Project proposal, it is highly recommended that at least one senior member of the submitting organization's administration (for example, the provost, a vice provost, and/or the campus president) serve as the PI or co-PI on the project.
+The leadership of project teams are expected to have expertise in the STEM areas or fields on which the project focuses, and in ethics, values, evaluation, or pedagogy.
+For a Partnership for Transformational Research Project proposal, it is highly recommended that at least one senior member of the administration from each partnering organization serve as part of the research team’s leadership.

 Limit on Number of Proposals per PI or co-PI: 2

-An individual may appear as PI, co-PI, or Senior Personnel on no more than two proposals submitted in response to this solicitation.
+An individual may appear as PI, co-PI, or Senior/Key Personnel on no more than two proposals submitted in response to this solicitation.

-In the event that an individual exceeds this limit, the first two proposals received prior to the target date will be evaluated by the program for review, and the remainder of the individual's proposals will be returned without review.
-This limitation includes proposals submitted by a lead organization and any subawards included as part of a collaborative proposal involving multiple institutions.
+In the event that an individual exceeds this limit, the first two proposals received prior to the target date will be evaluated by the program for review, and the remainder of the individual’s proposals will be returned without review.
 No exceptions to this rule will be made.

 This solicitation will consider proposals for four types of projects:

-- Conference Projects with a total budget of $50,000 and a maximum duration of 12 months.
+• Conference Projects with a total maximum budget of $50,000 and a duration of up to 12 months.

-- Incubation Projects with a total budget of up to $90,000 and a maximum duration of 12 months.
+• Incubation Projects with a total maximum budget of $100,000 and a duration of up to 12 months.

-- Standard Research Projects with a total budget of up to $400,000 and a maximum duration of 3 years.
+• Standard Research Projects with a total maximum budget of $400,000 and a duration of up to 3 years.

-- Institutional Transformation Research Projects with a total budget of up to $700,000 and a maximum duration of 5 years.
+• Partnership for Transformational Research Projects with a total maximum budget of $700,000 and a duration of up to 4 years.

 Project durations and budgets must be commensurate with the scope of the work proposed and with guidance provided elsewhere in this solicitation regarding anticipated program resources.
 NSF anticipates a portfolio of awards with a range of budgets and durations up to the maximum amount.